-The Sanctified Church of the end days is prophesied in Ezekiel 40-48.
+The Sanctified Church of the end days was prophesied in Ezekiel 40-48.
 We will see reminders of this prophecy of Ezekiel throughout the Book of Revelation, as shown in the chart below.
-The message of both Ezekiel and Revelation is that the Sanctified Church is only for the true spiritual Israelites.

 |Ezekiel 40 – 48||Revelation|